Meet Peer Leader Aileen Perez-Aguilar

 What advice would you give a friend considering becoming a peer leader?

-Being a peer leader is an experience like no other.
 Being able to mentor those who are fresh to university life is rewarding in so many ways, for the student but for you as well.
 Your interpersonal communication skills, interview skills, advice skills, and teamwork abilities will grow and thrive within this program.
-I am also happy to say I have made some amazing friends thanks to this program that I know I will hold on to for the rest of the years to come!
-Join a team of the more welcoming and inclusive individuals you could ever ask for, we are here to help you.
+I am also happy to say I have made some amazing friends thanks to this program!

 What have you learned through your experience of being a peer leader?